Geograph Knowledgebase / FAQ

 - What do all these strange words mean?
 Close

 - Well, if it's a 'geographism' - a term developed during use on this site, then see this glossary article we have started compiling.

 - Open source?
 Creative Commons?
 What's that all about?
 Close

-- Putting this together requires many people to donate their time or resources, and we wanted to be sure that we created a resource free from commercial exploitation in future.
+- Keeping the Geograph website operational requires many people to donate their time or resources, and we want to be sure that the website is a resource free from commercial exploitation in future.
 To that end, the site software is available for re-use under the terms of the GNU Public Licence (GPL).